6 Things You Need To Know To Safely Compost Dog Poop At Home

 3. Cover Your Compost Bin

 One of the main concerns for those new to composting at home is whether it will smell bad or attract insects.
-If this makes you unsafe, you can always opt for a closed composter bin or simply put a plastic cover on your compost bin.
+If this concerns you, consider using a closed compost bin or covering your bin with wood.

 4. Keep Your Compost Pile Warm